 The implementation of risk minimisation strategies is a crucial step in the successful execution of a project.
 It is important that the strategies developed are implemented effectively to minimise the impact of potential risks.
 The implementation of risk minimisation strategies requires clear communication within the team and a clear allocation of responsibilities.

 It is also important that the implementation of risk minimisation strategies is continuously monitored to ensure that they are effective and can be adjusted if necessary.
 This requires a regular review of the risk situation as well as open communication within the team.
-In addition, it is important that the team is prepared for unforeseen events and is flexible enough to respond to changes.
+In addition, it is important that the team is prepared for unforeseen events and is flexible enough to react to changes.

 Monitoring and adjustment of risk minimisation strategies